Ferguson Jenkins: Early seasons

 In 1962, Jenkins was signed by Philadelphia Phillies scout Tony Lucadello.
 Jenkins made his major-league debut as a 22-year-old in 1965, as a relief pitcher.
 He was traded the following year to the Chicago Cubs, along with Adolfo Phillips and John Herrnstein, for pitchers Larry Jackson and Bob Buhl.
 Jenkins would become one of the best pitchers in the majors.
 In his first full year as a starter for the Cubs (1967), Jenkins recorded 20 wins while posting a 2.80 ERA and 236 strikeouts.
 He finished tied for second in the Cy Young Award voting, following Mike McCormick of the San Francisco Giants.
 He was also selected for the All-Star Game for the first time that season.

 The following year his numbers improved; once again he won 20 games, his ERA dropped to 2.63 and his strikeout total increased to 260.
 Jenkins established a reputation for achieving his pitching feats and his statistics while spending most of his career pitching in a "hitter's ballpark"—Wrigley Field in Chicago.
-Furthermore, in 1968, Jenkins lost five of his starts in 1–0 ballgames.
+Furthermore, in 1968, Jenkins lost five of his starts in 1–0 ball games.